-Diagnostic sensitivity is a measure of how well a test can detect the presence of HIV antibodies.
-Diagnostic specificity is a measure of how well a test can identify healthy patients not infected with HIV.
-Studies showed the sensitivity of INSTI to be 100% and specificity, 99.5% or 99.8%.
-The results are thus extremely accurate and over 99% reliable.
+Diagnostic sensitivity is the measure of efficiency for HIV antobodies detection.
+Diagnostic specificity is a measure of efficiency to detect healthy, non-HIV infected patients.
+In studies, the sensitivity of the INSTI was 100% and the specificity 99.5% respectively 99.8%.
+The results are extremely accurate and are over 99% reliable.

 How will I know if my test was done correctly?

 The INSTI® HIV Self Test has a built-in control dot to show that the test has been performed correctly and that you have added the proper amount of fingerstick blood.
 If the control dot does not appear, your test has not worked.
 Please discard your test and retest with a new test.

 If only the control dot is visible it means that your result is negative and you probably do not have HIV.